dsmk/docker-bufe-buedu/aws/README.md

 The templates should be run in the following order:

-- (vpc) - still needs to be done as the POC VPC was hand-built.
-Once this is done we need to convert the other templates to importvalues from this template
+- need to create the basic account stuff and the initial keypair.
+- 1-vpc - creates the core VPC configuration
 - 2-deployment-base - creates the basic ECR and S3 buckets - needs to be done before iam so the S3 buckbets can be referenced
 - 3-iam - all security groups and IAM roles
 - 4-ecs-buedu (rename) - application load balancer and ECS cluster